 How to Make Isfahani Vegetarian Kale Joosh?

 The ingredients and recipe for vegetarian Kale Joosh are the same as the one above.
 You just need to ignore the meat part and follow the rest of the recipe.
-After making Kale Joosh once, you will definitely want to put it in your diet and enjoy its pleasant taste.
+After making Kale Joosh once, you will definitely want to put it into your diet and enjoy its pleasant taste.

 How to Serve Eshkeneh and Kala Joosh